kazimgorgulu/pal-gds/docs/circuit.rst

 Circuit Layout 2: Advanced
 ************************************

-In this section, we will build the layout of unbalanced Mach-Zehnder interferometer circuit.
+In this section, we will build the layout of an unbalanced Mach-Zehnder interferometer (MZI) circuit.
 We will use an existing MMI as a coupler and also create a custom ``Trace`` to be used as routing template in the  circuit.

-We will create MMI PCell from existing GDS file.
 Make sure you download and put "MMI.gds" file into your working directory.
 This is a one-input two-output coupler.
-In this case we will not manually set the ports of MMI, instead we will read the ports from a text file.
+In this case, we will not manually set the ports of MMI, instead we will read the ports from a text file.
 Therefore, also make sure you downdload "MMI.txt" file to working directory.
-Start with following imports and MMI coupler:
+Start with following imports and create MMI coupler:

 .. code-block:: python